Flashpoint: Game 3 of ’91 NBA Finals

 Zags’ Drew Timme better not stray too far from Moody Arena if he knows what’s good for his mustache.
 Those Eastside hipsters’ facial hair will put his to shame.
 Timme will be digging for his clippers before the plane ride home.
 I hope the atmosphere in the new arena is electric, but you never know with Longhorns fans.
 As a rule of thumb, they tend to be more about pigskin than peach baskets, but they have been known to come through when a top 5 team rolls into town.
 Plus, the Longhorns are ranked very high at the beginning of the season.
 Might be worth checking out.
 Besides, its not like there is anything else to do on a Wednesday night.
 Enjoy the games this week.

-Bobby Mickey is the alter ego of writer and poet Edward Austin Robertson.
-When he isn’t involved in some basketball related activity, actively looking for parties to deejay or venues to perform comedy, banging his head on the keyboard, trying to finish his backlog of writing projects.
-For booking inquiries, send contact info to thisagoodassgame@gmail.com
+Bob E. Freeman is a part time teacher, part time writer, and full time basketball junky.
+When he isn’t involved in some basketball related activity, actively looking for parties to deejay or venues to perform comedy, you can find him banging his head on the keyboard, and trying to finish his backlog of writing projects.
+For booking inquiries or content proposals, send contact info to thisagoodassgame@gmail.com

 Tao Of The Passing Big Man